marchelzo/editor/README.md

 ### Future

 Eventually I would like to add a mapping system similar to that of vim.
-Also, I would like to implement some form of runtime automation, either via a scripting language, macros, etc.
+Also, I would like to implement some form of runtime automation, via a scripting language, macros, etc.

 ### Usage